 Step 1.
 Familiarize your furbaby with a leash and collar.

 Let your furbaby get used to their collar and leash before starting to train them.
 Attach the collar and leash to your dog while inside the house, and let them drag it.
-This will make them feel comfortable with a leash.
+This will make them feel more comfortable while on a leash.

 Step 2.
 Start at a slow pace in familiar places.

 Dogs have a short attention span, so do not expect them to keep their interest in training for a long time.
 You can start the practice by walking around the house or your backyard where they are already familiar.